-My favorite way to wear my new shade, Nude Pop, is to sweep it generously across my cheekbones, focusing more on the back and then layering a small amount of Peach Pop on the very front of my cheek bones.
+My favorite way to wear my new shade, Nude Pop (buy here), is to sweep it generously across my cheekbones, focusing more on the back.
+Then, layering a small amount of Peach Pop on the very front of my cheek bones.

 It creates a perfect bronze-blush shade that I will definitely be wearing all summer long.

-But all of the colors are so tempting, I could see how it would be easy to own the whole collection.
+But all of the colors are so tempting, I can see how it will be easy to own the whole collection.